Importance Score Calculation

 For each of these scoring groups (independently) a score is then generates for each scoring parameter (reads, users, connectivity, periodicity).
 Then, for each table, these scores are combined into a single importance score which ranges between 0 and 1.

-How is the score calculated in details?
+How is the update importance score calculation logic.in details?

 - The score is automatically set to zero if the table was not queried in the last 14 days or was queried for less than 3 distinct days out of the last 30 days.